dmbarbour/glas/docs/GlasApps.md

 ### Staged Applications

+In some cases, we might want to write an application that builds another application based on command-line arguments.

 Staged applications might define 'app.build' as a [namespace procedure](GlasNamespaces.md), generating another application based on command-line arguments.
 The procedure can be parameterized by a list of command-line arguments.
 It receives access to the same '%env.\*' environment of shared libraries, languages, and configured applications as scripts.